moonbitlang/moonbit-textbook/docs/05-trees.md

 ## Summary

 In this chapter, we introduced the trees, including the definition of a tree and its related terminology, the definition of a binary tree, traversal algorithms, the definition of a binary search tree, its insertion and deletion operations, as well as the rebalancing operation of AVL trees, a type of balanced binary tree.
-For furthur study, please refer to:
+For further study, please refer to:

 - _**Introduction to Algorithms**_: Chapter 12 - Binary Search Trees; and
 - _**Introduction to Algorithms**_: Chapter 13 - Red-Black Trees